A support theorem for nested Hilbert schemes of planar curves: Proof of theorem 1

 \subsection{Acknowledgements}

 I wish to thank my supervisor Luca Migliorini for suggesting me this problem as long as for the countless comments and corrections.
 Then I would like to thank Filippo Viviani and Gabriele Mondello for the helpful comments and suggestions.
-Also I am grateful to Enrico Fatighenti, Giovanni Mongardi, Danilo Lewanski and Marco Trozzo for the support in writing this article.
+I also thank the anonymous reviewers for pointing out a mistake in the previous version of this paper as long as several imprecisions and misprints.
+Finally I am grateful to Enrico Fatighenti, Danilo Lewanski, Giovanni Mongardi and Marco Trozzo for the support in writing this article.